Excoriate/daggerverse/gotoolbox/README.md

-# Module ModuleTemplate for Dagger
+# Module Gotoolbox for Dagger

 A simple [Dagger](https://dagger.io) _place the description of the module here_